Check out this perfect 2-week self drive Tasmania road trip itinerary to help you plan your epic adventure around Australia’s most beautiful state!

-After getting to our AirBnB and dumping our stuff we headed up Mount Wellington giving you stunning views over Hobart and the wider area, even as far as Bruny Island.
+After getting to our AirBnB and dumping our stuff head up Mount Wellington for stunning views over Hobart and the wider area, even as far as Bruny Island.

 Day 2: Port Arthur

-From Hobart it’s a short drive to Port Arthur.
+From Hobart, it’s a short drive to Port Arthur on the east coast.
 This excellent historical site gives you the opportunity to understand more about Tasmania’s fascinating convict history.

 We did one of the night time ghost tours and to be honest, this was definitely the highlight of the day for us.